-- Challenge: For the class of 2022, there is a gap in 4-year graduation rates between the overall rate of 52.8% compared to black students at 50%, Hispanic students at 48%, and Multi-Race students at 50%. - Support: 95% of all students at Morris are minorities.
+- Challenge: For the class of 2023, there was a gap in 4-year graduation rates between the overall rate of 85% compared to white students at 80%, Hispanic students at 81%, and Multi-Race students at 83%. - Support: 95% of all students at Morris are minorities.
 Teachers will review summative assessments and grades to better serve individual students and groups of students and strengthen Tier 1, 2, and 3 instructional practice.